cod3-assassin/JavaScript-Topics/README.md

    with the if statement.
 2. **If Else Nesting:** Exploring the Nestign of If else statement and loops of the if else and more.
-3. **Swithches Exploring:** Detail view about swithes and switch cases and aslo implementation of cases.
+3. **Switches Exploring:** Detail view about swithes and switch cases and aslo implementation of cases.

 ## How to Use